What is the renewable fuel standard?

 There is much that the EPA can do to ensure that RINs prices hold steady at a relatively low price, as intended when the RFS was established.
 EPA has the authority to:

-- Appropriately waive the national requirement to prevent “severe economic harm, as allowed in the law.
-EPA should immediately do so in response to economic harm waiver requests from states hurt by unreasonable RVOs, such as Pennsylvania, Texas, New Mexico, Delaware, and others.
+- Appropriately waive the national requirement to prevent “severe economic harm,” as allowed in the law.
+Several states hurt by unreasonable RVOs, including Pennsylvania, Texas, New Mexico, Delaware, and others, have previously requested EPA take such action.

 - Undo the recently created, and illegal, policy of “reallocation,” under which the EPA increases the RFS requirement for refiners that do not receive SREs in order to “make up” for those exemptions.
 Since SREs are consistently shown not to reduce biofuel demand, reallocation serves only to increase RIN costs and enhance U.S. reliance on foreign biofuels to meet the RFS.